lun-4/bsky-dot/README.md

   - if there's more sentiment (either positive or negative!), the dot value increases
   - if there's less sentiment, dot value decreases
   - works via proportion so if there's more posts or less posts, it doesn't matter
+  - every hour it resets its concept of "average" emotion so that it doesn't collapse to 1 or 0, it'll always try to push itself to 0.5, making for a funnier graph

 ## how